Ecology surveys

 Riverfly

 Riverfly is a long-established method of freshwater invertebrate surveying, designed to classify and count different invertebrate groups since they are a vital part of the food chain and sensitive indicators of water quality.
-Training and surveying generally takes places in early spring to autumn annually, where you are usually designated a Riverfly site for monthly sampling.
+Training and surveying generally takes places in early spring and autumn annually, where you are usually designated a Riverfly site for monthly sampling.

 Chilterns ANOB